-Beatrice is a current PhD candidate in the Centre for Fragment Based Design (CFBD).
-Now nearing the end of her candidature, Beatrice has particularly enjoyed the interdisciplinary lab work and attending conferences.
+Beatrice is a current PhD candidate now nearing the end of her candidature.
+Beatrice has particularly enjoyed the interdisciplinary lab work and attending conferences.

 She also had the opportunity to present her Three Minute Thesis (3MT) to the Chief Investigators of the ARC CFBD, the ARC CEO Professor Sue Thomas, Monash Provost Professor Marc Parlange and the Hon.
 Kevin Andrews.